garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 # What's new?
 Below is a brief list of Garage Hive developments

+### 31st May 2019
+* Improved the send SMS interface
+* Added the ability to attach documents such as PDFs to the following;
+  * Job sheets
+  * Return Job sheets
+  * Estimates
+  * VHCs
+  * Posted Job sheets
+  * Posted Return Job sheets
+  * Archived Job sheets
+  * Archived Estimates
+  * Archived VHCs
+* Added an option to remove the booking time from the customer notification booking reminders

 ### 24th May 2019
 * Added a new method of applying payments to customers - Register Customer Payments - [Video](https://youtu.be/rmfIFULOCKY "Register Customer Payments")
 * Fixed an error when printing "Posted Return Jobsheets"